Typically, the court will not put any ban on you having contact with your children unless your children were the victims in the case.

 Should I Ever Talk To My Accuser In A Child Molestation Case?

-You obviously don't want to disobey a court order that's in place, like a restraining order telling you to stay away from the accuser, their family, or the parents.
-You want to be very careful about this because sometimes, if you try to go to them and convince them that you didn't do anything wrong, it is viewed as intimidation and additional charges can be filed against you.
+You don't want to disobey a court order that's in place, like a restraining order telling you to stay away from the accuser, their family, or the parents.
+You want to be very careful about this because sometimes, if you try to go to them and convince them that you didn't do anything wrong, it is viewed as intimidation, and additional charges can be filed against you.

 Intimidating a witness is a severe charge.
 There is a $100,000 bail that attaches to it, so you'd have a tough time getting back out of custody.

 Before you approach an alleged victim in a child molestation case or their family, you want to talk to an attorney who will help you decide how to handle the situation.
 You definitely wouldn't want to do anything that would violate a court order and subject you to further punishment or prosecution or solidify the currently pending charges against you.